 Onboarding, training, and service management

-Platforms include partner segmenting, targeting, nurturing, and recruitment, along with learning management functionality such as education, training, and certifications.
-They support robust technical support mechanisms such as tickets and help desk with modern tools such as chat, knowledge base, community, and self-service.
+Platforms include partner segmenting, targeting, nurturing, and recruitment, along with learning management functionality such as education, training, goal tracking, and certifications.
+They support robust technical support mechanisms such as a help desk with modern tools such as chat, knowledge base, community, and support tickets.

 Partner content management